 In fact, Google can actually track a users behavior once they are on your site.
 Are people sticking around for 30 minutes and reading several pages on your site?
 Do people tend to return to your site several times?
 Or do they land on your page once, look at it for 20 seconds, then hit the back button and return to the search results?

 Is your site active on social media?
 How “fresh” is the site?
 Is there new content or is it all old and outdated?

 These are the types of things Google cares about now.

 But, What About Keyword Research?
 Is It Still Important?

 Yes and no. First of all, due to privacy changes, it is much more difficult to track which keywords are being searched for and which ones aren’t.
 Prior to 2012, performing keyword research was pretty simple.
 Many services existed where you could get a list of low competition, yet in-demand keywords.
 There are still some services that exist and this is the one I personally use.

-Google, of course, has their own free keyword research tool and I show you how to sign up and use it in my FREE 7-Day Affiliate Marketing E-Course.
+Google, of course, has their own free keyword research tool and you can learn how to sign up and use it in this Affiliate Marketing E-Course.
 There are also some paid services such as Wordtracker.com.
 While these keyword research tools do serve a good purpose (and again, I get into that in my free 7-day affiliate marketing e-course), they are not as important as they used to be.

 WHY?
 I’m glad you asked!

 Your Focus Should Be On “Long Tail” Keywords